A Wired, Indoor Arlo Cam

 - Description: offers rolling 30 days of video storage with up to 4K video resolution for 1 or 5 cameras

-Is the Arlo Q a good value?
+Is the Arlo Q worth it?

 - 7-day Cloud-based video storage (for free)